CaesarXInsanium/AlgorithmsWithCXI/src/trees.md

 the left child if it is having own.
 Then call itself on the right side.
 In simpler terms it is going down from root, left to right.

-Inorder transversal is done by taking each single node as the root of a subtree.
+In order transversal is done by taking each single node as the root of a subtree.
 If it has children, start from the left size and check if that is a subtree.
 If not then add itself to stack.
 After wards check the right side.
 In simpler terms this function calls itself until it reaches left most end of the tree.
 Then it